-More qualifications as of 2017 for an FHA cash out refinance loan are as follows:
+More qualifications for an FHA cash out refinance loan are as follows:

 - FHA refinance loans for cash out can only be for owner occupied properties, not rental properties

 - Mortgage payment history: You need to have not had any late payments in the last 12 months that were more than 30 days late